-Considerable discussion has commenced on the new ESA Bill – SB 302.
-The State Treasurer has been charged by the NV Legislature as the “governing body” over implementation of this new “School Choice” program.
-To date, public workshops were held by the Treasurer’s Office in the writing of proposed regulations for the program.
-However, two lawsuits were filed against the program and awaiting final decision from the Nevada Supreme Court; decision expected mid-summer, 2016.
+Considerable discussion has commenced over the summer on the new ESA Bill – SB 302.
+The State Treasurer has been charged by the Legislature as the “governing body” over implementation of this new “School Choice” program.
+To date, two workshops have been held by the Treasurer’s Office as they write regulations for the program.

-As always, NHN supports parents no matter the education option they choose to educate their children whether it be via public school, private school, homeschool or now the ESA Grant Program.
-However, it must be stressed that this new “school choice” program is “publicly funded” and as such, comes with “accountability measures” that make it more restrictive than some parents may want in comparison to homeschool freedom.
-There are many things to consider in choosing which education option is best for your child.
+NHN supports parents who choose to utilize the new ESA program.
+However, it must be noted that because this new school choice program is “publicly funded” it comes with “accountability measures” that make it more restrictive than some parents may want.

-- “HOMESCHOOLING” is for those parents who do not wish to receive money from the state, use a state approved program, nor be “accountable” to the state for the education of their child.
-For these families, the Homeschool Law remains intact.
-Parents of a Homeschool Child will continue to take full responsibility for the education of their child FREE from government oversight.
-Parents choosing to homeschool simply notify the local school district that they are homeschooling, there is no “approval” process.
+For parents who do not wish to receive money from the state for the education of their child, the Homeschool Law remains intact.
+Homeschool parents will continue to be able to take full responsibility for the education of their child FREE from government oversight.

 There are many creative ways within the ESA Program for children to receive an education and this may be a viable option for some families in our state.
-However, as a “cost-savings measure” by the Legislature, eligibility for an ESA was limited to children enrolled in a public school.
+However, as a “cost-savings measure” by the Legislature, eligibility for an ESA was limited to children “enrolled in a public school”.
 As a result, current private school and homeschool students are not eligible for the grant money but may become eligible by enrolling in a public/charter school “100 consecutive school days”.
-For a child who was previously homeschooled, the NOI to Homeschool on file with the local school district becomes null and void and the child becomes a public school student.
-Once the 100 day requirement has been met, parents may apply for the ESA Grant on behalf of the child and use a “Participating Entity” approved by the state for the education of the child.
-The child’s LEGAL school status is now an “Opt-in Child”, not a Homeschool Child
+Once this requirement has been met parents may then apply for the ESA Grant and use a “Participating Entity” approved by the state to meet the compulsory school attendance law.

-Parents considering the ESA program should be aware of the “accountability” requirements for the program such as an annual standardized test being administered to an “Opt-in Child” by the “participating entity” providing the education.
-The test results must be reported to the State Treasure’s office for “review of academic progress” (according to testimony provided by Senator Scott Hammond, sponsor of SB 302, to the Senate and Assembly Education Committees) and to the DOE for the “publishing of aggregate data” which may link these children to the State Longitudinal Data System.
-In addition, Education Savings Accounts will be audited annually by the State Treasurer’s office to review the “educational expenses” parents pay for with the account in an effort to prevent fraud and abuse.
+Parents considering this ESA program should be aware of the “accountability” requirements such as an annual standardized test being administered to an “Opt-in Child” by the “participating entity” providing the education.
+The test results must be reported to the State Treasure’s office for “review of academic progress” and the DOE for the “publishing of aggregate data” which may link these children to the State Longitudinal Data System.
+In addition, ESA Accounts will be audited by the State Treasurer’s office to review the “educational expenses” parents pay for with the account in an effort to prevent fraud and abuse.

 To follow ongoing discussion on this topic we refer you to the NHN Facebook Page.